Recording Your Childs Development

 A child's diet in the first few years are of vital importance, as this is the crucial time when the foundations for future good health are laid.
 Beckermet Nursery offers your child a healthy and varied diet prepared daily on the premises.
 All our food is healthy, tasty and cooked in a well equipped kitchen using fresh, wholesome ingredients.
 We provide breakfast, lunch and snacks.
 Fresh water is served throughout the day and of course on request.

 A dedicated baby menu of pureed fresh vegetables and fruit is provided and we cater for any special dietary requirements – just let us know.
 At Beckermet Nursery we understand the financial strains placed upon families.
 As Beckermet Nursery is a none profit making organisation with charity status we are able to offer top quality care and service at an affordable cost.
 We are in receipt of free entitlement nursery funding for two, three and four year olds, where funding is not received then the following fees apply.
-Our hourly rate for babies and children is £4.15 (charged thereafter half hourly).
-This includes lunch and snacks.
+Our hourly rate for babies and children is £5.20 (charged thereafter half hourly).
+This DOES NOT include lunch and snacks.

 There is also a 10% reduction for second and subsequent children.
 We accept several different childcare vouchers.